Sokhta Koh: Buildings

-In the absence of detailed digging, little can be said about the architecture and buildings.
+In the absence of detailed excavation, little can be said with certainty about the architecture and buildings.
 However, at several places, erosion by elements reveals remnants of rooms in which stratified rock was used as a base, over which mud or mud-brick walls were raised.
 Absence of baked bricks, despite a well-established pottery industry, indicates that rainfall may have been low and hence not a threat to mud structures.
 Riverine flooding, if any, was also probably not a factor due to the siting of the settlement atop hillocks.
 An aerial view (picture, above) gives a clear indication of rectangular room foundations as well as alignment with the cardinal points of the compass.

 Pottery

 The site is strewn all over by hundreds of thousands of potsherds which constitute the visible detritus of the extinct settlement.
 Scores of open pit ovens for firing the pottery can also be discerned.
 It is tempting to think of this vast pottery-making industry as a sort of a 'packaging facility' for perishable commodities that were exported in exchange for luxury goods.
 The shreds are of kiln-baked ware that includes jars, plates, pierced colanders, lids with knobs and fine terra cotta bangle-shaped pieces.
 The pottery is wheel-turned and mostly pink, with a few buff samples.
 Some wares, particularly jars, have a reddish glazed band around the neck.
 The designs are a decorative feature of most pottery and are only of black colour.
 Designs are restricted to geometrical shapes and include horizontal lines of varying thickness, fish scale patterns, intersecting circles, comb-like patterns and wavy lines.
 Human and animal motifs are notably absent.
 'Potters marks' are evident on the rims of some jars and pots.
 The complete absence of toys, seals, statues and jewelry, at least at the uppermost level, indicate a rather utilitarian environment.
 Further excavation is bound to reveal at least some elements that might mitigate the seeming sociocultural isolation of this Harappan outpost.